fardeen-ahmed/Bug-bounty-Writeups/README.md

 Some of the injection attacks are :- Cross-Site Scripting, HTML Injection, command Injection, encoded injection attacks and many more.

+Places to Learn :- Portswigger Academy, tesphp.vulnhub or setting DVWA in Virtual Box/VMWare

 ```
 <h2> Bug-Bounty Tools :- </h2>
 <a href="https://github.com/RenwaX23/XSSTRON">- XSSTRON :-Electron JS Browser To Find XSS Vulnerabilities Automatically</a>